ferlopezm94/typescript-starter/README.md

 - [semantic-release](https://github.com/semantic-release/semantic-release): automates the whole package release workflow including: determining the next version number, generating the release notes and publishing the package.
 - [eslint](https://github.com/eslint/eslint): statically analyzes your code to quickly find problems.
 - [prettier](https://github.com/prettier/prettier): an opinionated code formatter that enforces a consistent style by parsing your code.
+- [jest](https://github.com/facebook/jest): a JavaScript testing framework with a focus on simplicity.

 ## Getting started